 The Genomics Core offers sequencing on an Illumina MiSeq desktop sequencer for targeted sequencing, small-genome RNA sequencing, and ChIP-seq.
 The MiSeq is capable of generating long reads (up to 600 bp reads), up to 25 million reads per run, and is the smallest and fastest sequencing instrument on the Illumina platform.

 The MiSeq is not capable of producing the amount of coverage needed for an RNA-seq experiment for large genomes (i.e. Human/Mouse).
-For this reason, all of our RNA-seq experiments are outsourced to the Novogene for sequencing on the HiSeq.
+Projects requiring more in-depth sequencing will be outsourced to Psomagen or Yale Center for Genome Analysis.

 For additional information regarding the capabilities of the MiSeq, please visit Illumina's website.